 Refer to the Online Course Requirements section of this catalog (p.
-118) for technology requirements.
+134) for technology requirements.

-GE 801 Scientific Inquiry
+GE 481 or GE 801 Scientific Inquiry 4.0 credits

 This course explores the logic, method, variation and precision of thought required in the practice and/or consumption of research.
 Discussion will include research design, data collection, analysis, validity, and report writing.
 Students will also examine the ethical implications of scientific research.
+Offered online only

-GE 802 Ethics - Real Choices, Right Decisions
+GE 482 or GE 802 Ethics - Real Choices, Right Decisions

 This course will challenge the student to look at ethics as a human experience across all social contexts.
 This course comprises a series of units grouped into four parts: Value theory, Normative Ethics, Metaethics and Moral Problems.
-The course poses the question," what is the right act?" a basic question of ethics, encouraging students to think logically about ethical dilemmas of human experience using critical thinking tools to come to well-reasoned conclusions.
+The course poses the question, "What is the right act?" a basic question of ethics, encouraging students to think logically about ethical dilemmas of human experience using critical thinking tools to come to well-reasoned conclusions.
+Offered online only.

-GE 803 Cultural Diversity in the 21st Century
+GE 483 or GE 803 Cultural Diversity in the 21st Century 4.0 credits

 This course is designed to prepare students to better understand and interact with people they will encounter who are different from themselves.
 Populations will be examined based on their value systems, cultural and ethnic influences, communication styles, and socioeconomic influences including gender, sexual orientation, and life stages.
 Focus will be placed on commonalities and differences between the diverse populations, development of interpersonal relationships, and factors that affect them.
+Offered online only

-GE 804 Health Services Administration
+GE 484 or GE 804 Health Services Administration

 This course comprises a thorough examination of management topics and health care situations.
 The student will explore the skills and knowledge necessary to be successful in a diverse health care environment.
 Topics include health care leadership, organizational design as it relates to the uniqueness of health care organizations, managing professionals, and diversity in the workplace.
+Offered online only.